History of guerrilla warfare: American Revolution

 Although many of the engagements of the American Revolution were conventional, guerrilla warfare was used to a certain extent during this conflict from 1775 to 1783, which made a significant impact.
 Guerrilla tactics were first used in the US at the Battles of Lexington and Concord by the Patriots at April 19, 1775.
 George Washington sometimes used some sort of unconventional methods to fight the British.
 During the Forage War, George Washington sent militia units with limited Continental Army support to launch raids and ambushes on British Army detachments and forage parties, the militia, and Continental Army support would skirmish with British detachments in small-scale battles and engagements.
 Throughout the Forage War, British casualties exceeded past 900.
 The Forage War raised morale for the Patriots as their guerrilla operations against the British were very effective.

-Next, there are other Americans that used hit and run raids, ambushes, and surprise attacks against the British such as William R. Davie, David Wooster, Francis Marion, Shadrach Inman, Daniel Morgan, Morgan's riflemen, and the Overmountain Men.
+Next, there are other Americans that used hit and run raids, ambushes, and surprise attacks against the British.
+Several famous Colonial American officers had success with guerrilla tactics notably William R. Davie, John Stark, David Wooster, Thomas Knowlton, Francis Marion, Israel Putnam, Shadrach Inman, Ethan Allen, Daniel Morgan, Morgan's Corps of Rangers riflemen, and the Overmountain Men.
 All these American guerrilla fighters did their part by using unconventional tactics to fight the British and loyalists.
 Nathanael Greene used a guerrilla strategy very effectively against Lord Cornwallis.
 First, Nathanael Greene would keep retreating to lure the British far from their supply lines, then send out his forces to fight in small skirmishes and engagements with British detachments to weaken them.

 Then fighting the conventional battle, Nathanael Greene fought Lord Cornwallis at Guilford Court House and gave him a severe blow.
 Although Lord Cornwallis was the victor, his victory was pyrrhic as he had too many casualties that he could ill afford.
 After the British surrender at Yorktown and America gaining their independence, many of these Americans who used guerrilla tactics and strategies became immortalized and romanticized as time passed.
 Although guerrilla warfare was frequently used when avoiding battles, the Americans fought in conventional linear formations in decisive battles against the British.
 The American Revolution could be seen as a hybrid war since both conventional and guerrilla warfare was used throughout its duration.

 Vendéan Counter-Revolution

 From 1793 to 1796 a revolt broke out against the French Revolution by Catholic royalists in the Department of the Vendée.
 This movement was intended to oppose the persecution endured by the Roman Catholic Church in revolutionary France (see Dechristianisation of France during the French Revolution#The Revolution and the Church) and ultimately to restore the monarchy.
 Though ill-equipped and untrained in conventional military tactics, the Vendéan counter-revolution, known as the "Royal Catholic Army," relied heavily on guerrilla tactics, taking full advantage of their intimate knowledge of the marsh filled, heavily forested countryside.
 Though the Revolt in the Vendée was eventually "pacified" by government troops, their successes against the larger, better equipped republican army were notable.

-Works such as "La Vendée" by Anthony Trollope, G.A.
-Henty's "No Surrender!
-A Tale of Rising in the Vendée" detail the history of the revolt.